 - Quarterfinalist – The Golden Script Competition 2020

-Logline: After separating from his wife, a best-selling author buys a secluded mansion in a small town, only to discover a female spirit that haunts his dreams.
+Logline: After separating from his wife, a best-selling author moves to a small town and buys a secluded mansion inhabited by a demonic female spirit who haunts his dreams and waking hours.

 The Succubus Awards